Steve-Fenton/stevefenton.co.uk/src/pages/blog/2009/12/car-insurance-comparison-websites.md

 This means we’re now back to square one.
 We need to use several price-comparison websites as well as contacting a couple of direct companies before we know we’re getting a good deal.

-Using my own details today, I tried out three well-known price comparison websites, [Confused](https://www.confused.com/), [Go Compare](http://www.gocompare.com/) and [Money Supermarket](https://www.moneysupermarket.com/).
+Using my own details today, I tried out three well-known price comparison websites, [Confused](https://www.confused.com/), [Go Compare](https://www.gocompare.com/) and [Money Supermarket](https://www.moneysupermarket.com/).
 Taking the lowest price from these three websites gave me a difference of £100 between the best offer and the worst offer.
 It doesn’t matter which was the cheapest as it all depends on your personal quotation details.
 The point is – unless you try all of them, you could still be paying £100 too much for your car insurance.

 So what now?
 Perhaps we’ll have a price-comparison-aggregation-service – a website that takes your details once and feeds them into all of the price-comparison websites?
 Maybe this is a task that could be completed by an Insurance Broker (that would get them back in business wouldn’t it?)

 In any case.
 Before you buy your insurance, put in a bit of effort.
 If you spend one hour typing in your details a few times and save £100 – that’s a very well paid hour indeed.

-Oh – and in case you’re wondering… I ended up telephoning my existing insurance company to tell them I had found a cheaper deal elsewhere… and they matched it.
+Oh – and in case you’re wondering… I ended up telephoning my existing insurance company to tell them I had found a cheaper deal elsewhere and they matched it.